 Peleș Castle, nestled in the picturesque town of Sinaia, is a masterpiece of German neo-Renaissance architecture and one of Romania’s most beautiful castles.
 The castle, once a royal residence, is now a museum showcasing exquisite interiors and artifacts.

-Travel Time: It takes about 1.5 to 2 hours to reach Peleș Castle from Bucharest by car or train.
+Travel Time: About 1.5 to 2 hours by car or train

 Travel Tip: Visit during the week to avoid weekend crowds, and don’t miss the guided tour to fully appreciate the castle’s history and architecture.